flannelhead/flannelhead.github.io/posts/2016-03-06-photons-and-black-holes.md

 $$
 The first term looks familiar.
 If we take $h$ as the classical angular momentum, it *is* the [effective "centrifugal" potential](https://en.wikipedia.org/wiki/Effective_potential) that is used when describing particles in central force fields.
 The analogy feels right, since $h = r^2 \dot{\phi}$ seems just like the classical angular momentum of a particle with $m = 1$.
 The choice of a non-inertial (rotating) frame of reference gives rise to this effective potential, and in some inertial frame it will vanish.

 The latter term, $-\frac{h^2}{2r^3}$, is something new to us.
 It is a radial $\frac{1}{r^3}$-potential which is coupled to the particle by its angular momentum.
-This is a genuinely an effect of general relativity, and it is responsible for the bending of light near massive bodies, leading to the gravitational lensing effect.
+This is genuinely an effect of general relativity, and it is responsible for the bending of light near massive bodies, leading to the gravitational lensing effect.

 Going just a tad further and switching to a three-dimensional inertial frame of reference, the potential becomes just the simple
 $$ V(r) = -\frac{h^2}{2r^3}. $$